 From stones that form due to your diet and lifestyle choices to stones that form because of a genetic condition, kidney stones can range from virtually unnoticeable to extremely painful and even life threatening.
 Here is a basic breakdown of the five most common types of kidney stones, how they are caused and how you can help prevent them from happening to you.

 Doctor answers on Symptoms, Diagnosis, Treatment, and More: Dr. Kandarpa on what does kidney stone look like in an xray: The stuck stone can look brownish due to old blood or clot coating its surface in the area where it is lodged, but on scrubbing, it looks light tan with powdery surface and may have glistening inner core.
-They are mostly calcium carbonate or oxalate in stone composition
+They are mostly calcium carbonate or oxalate in chemical composition

 Kidney stones are often as small as grains of sand.
 They pass out of the body in urine without causing discomfort.
 However, the deposits can be much larger—the size of a pea, a marble or even larger.
 Some of these larger stones are too big to be flushed from the kidney.
 Some kidney stones manage to travel into the ureter.
 This is the narrow